Comparative Analysis of Weather-Based Indexes and the Actuaries Climate Index$^{TM}$ for Crop Yield Prediction and Weather-Derivative Pricing: Empirical Analysis

-Before obtaining the performance results of the models, the parameters for cross-validation are set as $N=64$, $M=5$, and $k=6$ in Equations (\ref{e141}) and (\ref{e151}).
+The GLM and GAM models used in the empirical analysis follow the specifications given in Equations (\ref{e14}) and (\ref{e15}), respectively.
+For each model, predictions are obtained based on the detrended crop yields as the dependent variables and the explanatory variables as inputs (see Table \ref{tab2} and Table \ref{tab22}).
+Model performance is then evaluated using the MAPE, computed according to Equations (\ref{e141}) and (\ref{e151}) for the training and test sets within the cross-validation framework.
+The parameters for cross-validation are set as the number of years $N=64$, the number of splits $M=5$, and the leave-$k$-out cross-validation parameter $k=6$ in Equations (\ref{e141}) and (\ref{e151}).

+Although MAPE is used as the primary performance metric, additional robustness checks using Mean Absolute Error and Root Mean Square Error yield qualitatively similar results and are therefore omitted for brevity.
 The MAPE values as regional averages for the training data of each crop are presented in Table \ref{tab51}.
 Based on the average values presented in the last row of Table \ref{tab51}, the GAM performs slightly better than the GLM, achieving lower MAPE values, though the difference remains relatively small.
 A similar pattern is observed between the XGB and LGBM, where XGB consistently outperforms LGBM, ultimately producing the lowest MAPE values among all methods.
-For the training data set, the average error rates for XGB range between 4\% and 6\% across all crops, whereas for LGBM, this range increases to 8\%-15\%.
-In contrast, the regression-based models exhibit significantly higher error rates, approximately around 30\%.

-Since the GLM and GAM yield unsatisfactory results for the training set and XGM consistently outperforms LGBM, the MAPE values as regional averages for the test set are reported only for XGB in Figure \ref{fig5}.
-However, for a more comprehensive comparison across models, the regional MAPE values computed separately for both training and test data sets for all crops are given in Tables \ref{tab6}-\ref{tab82} of the Appendix.
+For the training data set, the average error rate of XGB across all crops is around 4\%, whereas the corresponding error rates for the other three methods range between 8\% and 11\%.
+Since XGB consistently outperforms GLM, GAM, and LGBM for the training set, the MAPE values as regional averages for the test set are reported only for XGB in Figure \ref{fig5}.
+However, for a more comprehensive comparison across methods, the regional MAPE values computed separately for both training and test data sets for all crops are given in Tables \ref{tab6}-\ref{tab82} of the Appendix.